sstone72389/rails-api-project-two/README.md

 As a client, I want to be able to log into my account (POST).
 As a client, I want to be able to log out of my account (DELETE).
 As a client, I want to be able to change my password (PATCH).
-As a client I want to be able to be able to see the amount of completed tasks (GET).
+As a client I want to be able to be able to view tasks (GET).
 As a client, I want to be able to input a task to the checklist (POST).
 As a client, I want to be able to delete a task (DELETE).
 As a client, I want to be able to modify a task (PATCH).